 3) UNDERSTAND THE BIGGER IMPACT.

-Tuley argues, “Yes.”
-Even community members with no K-12 school affiliation can benefit from new and upgraded facilities:
+Could residents without school age children benefit from voting to support K-12 school bond issues?
+Yes.
+Even community members without K-12 school affiliation can benefit from new and upgraded facilities:

 - Better schools increase property values.